yashchitalia/yashchitalia.github.io/_pages/about.md

 Feel free to send an email to <code class="language-plaintext highlighter-rouge">Yash.Chitalia[at]childrens[dot]harvard[dot]edu</code> for any questions about my research.

 ### Lab Openings Announcement
-I have ~~two openinings~~ for highly motivated Ph.D. students in my future research team, the HEAlthcare Robotics and Telesurgery (HEART) Laboratory, at the University of Louisville.
+I have ~~two openinings~~ for highly motivated Ph.D. students in my research team, the HEAlthcare Robotics and Telesurgery (HEART) Laboratory.
-If playing with state-of-the-art 3D Printers, laser cutters, Raspberry Pi's and NVIDIA Jetsons piques your interest, and you'd like to make a Ph.D. sized dent in the universe, we're looking for you!~~
+If playing with state-of-the-art 3D Printers, laser cutters, Raspberry Pi's and NVIDIA Jetsons piques your interest, and you'd like to make a Ph.D. sized dent in the universe, we're looking for you!

 ~~Reach out to me about applying for these positions at <code class="language-plaintext highlighter-rouge">yash.chitalia[at]louisville[dot]edu</code>.
 Feel free to include links to websites showcasing your prior work, or attach your CV.
 ### News